ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA data source configuration.md

 Complete the following steps to configure an OPC UA data source:

-1. Using any text editor, create a file that contains an OPC UA data source in JSON form.
+1. Use any text editor to create a file that contains an OPC UA data source in the JSON format.
     - For content structure, see [OPC UA data source examples](#opc-ua-data-source-examples).
     - For a table of all available parameters, see [OPC UA data source parameters](#opc-ua-data-source-parameters).
-2. Save the file, for example as _DataSource.config.json_.
+2. Save the file.
+For example, _DataSource.config.json_.
 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSource/`.

       **Note:** The following example uses OpcUa1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).